Planeurzik/bvh-to-h1-retargeter/README.md

 ```

 In the `retargeting.py` file, there is a `SAVING_RESULTS` bool that you can turn on if you want to save the results in a .csv file.
 It is in the format of [LAFAN1 Retargeting Dataset](https://huggingface.co/datasets/lvhaidong/LAFAN1_Retargeting_Dataset) (XYZ QXQYQZQW).

+The script `clean_process.py` transforms LAFAN1 format dataset into numpy array of observations for H1, the code is mainly from Pierre-Alexandre Leziart.